Comparing SES Wrappers:

 - Sidemail: Great lightweight wrapper, but lacks advanced specialized features (Warmup, Inbound Parsing).

 - Transmit: The 'Vercel for SES'.
-Fully managed, API-first, with enterprise features like Inbound and Dedicated IPs.
+Fully managed, API-first, with per-customer reputation isolation and enterprise features like Inbound and Dedicated IPs.

 Sendy